Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

-Currently, there is no veterinary care available for pets on post.
+Currently, there is no veterinary care available for pets on Fort Buchanan.
 There are no license requirements for house pets.
-Vaccinations must be up to date (within six months of arrival).
-For questions about moving with your pet(s), contact the U.S. Department of Agriculture webpage: USDA APHIS | Taking a pet from one U.S. State/Territory to another U.S. State/Territory (Interstate).
+Vaccinations must be up to date, within six months of arrival.
+For questions about moving with your pet, contact the U.S. Department of Agriculture webpage: USDA APHIS | Taking a pet from one U.S. State/Territory to another U.S. State/Territory (Interstate).

-Pet travel and Quarantine
+Pet Travel and Quarantine

 Birds that were not originally obtained in the U.S. are required to undergo a 30-day quarantine at a USDA animal import facility.
 The nearest facility to Puerto Rico is in Miami, Florida.
-Pet birds accompanied by proof of U.S. origination (includes health certificate and leg band) can enter Puerto Rico without quarantine.
+Pet birds accompanied by proof of U.S. origination (including health certificate and leg band) can enter Puerto Rico without quarantine.

-Other animals such as reptiles, rabbits, and small rodents will need a current health certificate and import permits to enter Puerto Rico from outside of the United States.
+Other animals such as reptiles, rabbits and small rodents will need a current health certificate and import permits to enter Puerto Rico from OCONUS.

-Any animal traveling from outside of the United States that enters Puerto Rico that is found to be diseased will be returned to the point of origin or euthanized.
+Any animal traveling from OCONUS that enters Puerto Rico and is found to be diseased will be returned to the point of origin or euthanized.

 Boarding